-4 Numerical Analysis
+4 Numerical analysis

-In order to validate the models described in section 3.3, we conducted numerical experiments.
-This section discussed these numerical experiments in subsections 4.2, and 4.3.
+In order to validate the models described in Sect.
+3.3, we conducted numerical experiments.
+This section discussed these numerical experiments in Sects.
+4.2, and 4.3.
 Furthermore, we conducted a sensitivity analysis to investigate how the models behave when some of the initial conditions are changed.
-These are presented in sections 4.4.1, 4.4.2.
-Finally, we compared the results derived from various numerical experiments to explore the implications for the decision-makers in section 4.5.
-The numerical details of the model parameters are noted in section 4.1.
+These are presented in Sects.
+4.4.1, 4.4.2.
+Finally, we compared the results derived from various numerical experiments to explore the implications for the decision-makers in Sect.
+4.5.
+The numerical details of the model parameters are noted in Sect.
+4.1.

-4.1 Assumed Module Parameter Values
+4.1 Assumed module parameter values

 We derived the required parameter values from the conceptualization of the objective functions and relevant constraints.
-The details of these were explained in sections 3.3.1 and 3.3.2 respectively.
+The details of these were explained in Sects.
+3.3.1 and 3.3.2 respectively.
 One of the key features of this research is data-driven decision-making.
 The relevant data is collected from various sources such as governmental and non-governmental databases, data published in new media, and peer-reviewed journal articles among various other sources.
-Where applicable, we made realistic assumptions based on circumstances similar to this or whatever conforms to the regulations (Please see the additional considerations in section 4.1.1).
+Where applicable, we made realistic assumptions based on circumstances similar to this or whatever conforms to the regulations (Please see the additional considerations in Sect.
+4.1.1).

-The data on parameters collected from various secondary sources are summarized in table 3.
-Most of the financial data collected from various sources are in the Indian rupee ( $\overline{\mathbf{x}}$ ).
+The data on parameters collected from various secondary sources are summarized in Table 3.
+Most of the financial data collected from various sources are in the Indian rupe ($\overline{\mathbf{x}}$).
 For the understanding of readers across the globe, these have been converted to USD (\$).
 The international currency market conditions determine the conversion rates which fluctuate every moment.
-We converted these to USD by assuming a close approximation of the current time conversion rate (At the time of research was conducted) of 1 US\$= $\overline{\mathbf{x}}75$ .
+We converted these to USD by assuming a close approximation of the current time conversion rate (At the time of research was conducted) of 1 US\$=₹ 75.

-4.1.1 Additional Considerations for Parameters
+4.1.1 Additional considerations for parameters

-1. There have been debates over the number of migrant workers who were staying in the selected states and how many of them were displaced due to lockdown among various sources available.
-Thus, we considered the overall numbers of migrant workers staying in each state $(L_i)$ as realistic approximations based on information gathered from various sources (Chishti 2020, Laskar 2020, Kumar & Moudgal 2020, Shrangi 2020).
-These sources generally agreed that around 60-70% of migrant workers were displaced post-lockdown measures implementation.
-Again, we calculated the realistic approximation of the number of people who traveled interstate with government help $(p{li})$ from the information gathered from these sources.
-We assumed a similar set of values for the proportion of migrant workers requiring government help to settle down if they were asked to stay in the state they were working.
+- 1. There have been debates over the number of migrant workers who were staying in the selected states and how many of them were displaced due to lockdown among various sources available.
+Thus, we considered the overall numbers of migrant workers staying in each state (L_i) as realistic approximations based on information gathered from various sources (Chishti, 2020; Laskar, 2020; Kumar & Moudgal, 2020; Shrangi, 2020).
+These sources generally agreed that around 60-70% of migrant workers were displaced postlockdown measures implementation.
+Again, we calculated the realistic approximation of the number of people who traveled interstate with government help (p{li}) from the information gathered from these sources.
+We assumed a similar set of values for the proportion of migrant workers requiring government help to settle down if they were asked to stay in the state they were working. - 2.
+The number of special trains Indian Railway operated from various states varied (Press Trust of India, 2020a; Special Correspondent, 2020a, 2020f; Rohatgi, 2020).
+For a practical estimation, we assumed that each of these states can run up to 50 trains per day based on guideline numbers approved in another state (Press Trust of India, 2020b). - 3.
+The nationwide lockdown started on 25th March, 2020 in India.
+The unlocking process took place over time and in some cases, regional governments needed to make decisions to avoid local outbreaks.
+However, from early June, 2020, the stepwise unlocking began